rafaelkyrdan/spark-and-scala/README.md

 ## Terms
 1. RDD - Resilient Distributed Dataset.
 Simply it is a dataset, the basis abstraction in Spark.
 Presented as an abstract [class](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.RDD)
+2. [Apache Parquet](http://parquet.apache.org/) is a columnar storage format available to any project in the Hadoop ecosystem.